-Forest therapy (sometimes called forest bathing) is an experience of slowing down with nature to see, hear, smell, and touch the many wonders of nature.
-This experience is facilitated by a guide who offers simple and playful invitations to be present with nature.
-Come as you are, take time to notice, wander, and discover the experience of connecting with nature.
+Forest therapy (sometimes called forest bathing) is time set aside intentionally to be with nature in a reciprocal relationship.
+This is an opportunity to slow down and take in nature with all of your senses which brings us into the present moment.
+When we interact intentionally and in a reciprocal relationship that means we receive what nature has to offer us and we offer back our presence as well.
+Forest Therapy is facilitated by a guide who offers simple and open invitations to be present and interact with nature.
+Invitations are optional suggestions that are meant to be implemented in whatever way feels right to you.
+Nature and Forest Therapy is giving yourself the gift of time to notice, wander, and discover the experience of connecting with nature.
 Benefits of slowing down in nature include a wide range of physical, emotional, and mental health benefits.

 Forest therapy guides have received training from the Association of Nature and Forest Therapy (ANFT).
-If you are curious, drawn to nature, or long for connection with something bigger than yourself, this is your invitation.
+There are several guides in Pennsylvania.
 Guides provide a framework and space so that participants can explore, connect, and discover.
 Guides keep track of the time so participants can loose track of time and be fully present.
 Nature and forest therapy is rooted in Jungian psychology, Ecopsychology, and Shinrin yoku.
 The Japanize phrase "Shinrin yoku" means to take in the forest atmosphere with all of ones senses, and was first defined in 1982 by Akiyama Tomohide, director of the Japan Forestry Agency.
 The term "forest therapy" was first used in 2003 by Miyazaki Yoshifumi, who studied the physiological and psychological effects of forest immersion experiences.
 Forest therapy, as facilitated by an ANFT guide, is more than a walk in the woods, it is the intentional slowing down in nature to increase well-being and connection with oneself and the natural world.
-At ANFT it is taught that the forest is the therapist, and the guide opens the door.

 Nature and Forest Therapy is an opportunity to connect with nature, with oneself, and others.
 Like roots grounded to bring nourishment to trees, a pause in nature brings discovery, beauty, and wonder that nourishes our connection to life.